ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 • Coded Text

-• No Improvement with subjective refraction-based correction [No improvement beyond the recorded result was noted using corrective lenses based on subjective refraction.]
+• NI with subjective refraction-based correction [No improvement with corrective lenses based on subjective refraction.]

-• No improvement with autorefraction-based correction [No improvement beyond the recorded result was noted after addition of corrective lenses based on an autorefraction test.]
+• NI with autorefraction-based correction [No improvement with corrective lenses based on an autorefraction test.]

-• No Improvement with retinoscopy-based correction [No improvement beyond the recorded result was noted after addition of corrective lenses based on retinoscopy.]
+• NI with retinoscopy-based correction [No improvement with corrective lenses based on retinoscopy.]

-• No improvement with soft contact lens [No improvement beyond the recorded result was noted after the addition of a soft contact lens.]
+• NI with soft contact lens [No improvement with a soft contact lens.]

-• No improvement with rigid contact lens [No improvement beyond the recorded result was noted after the addition of a rigid or hard contact lens]
+• NI with rigid contact lens [No improvement with a hard contact lens.]

-• No Improvement with further correction [No improvement beyond the recorded result was noted after the addition of an unspecified correction.]
+• NI with further correction [No improvement with an unspecified further correction.]

 • Text